-The Company is presently investigating financing options and another news release will be issued shortly in this regard.
+The Company is presently investigating financing options and another news release will be issued in this regard in due course.
 The majority of the financing will be applied to Spectrum, a small portion to Tropico, and the remainder to general working capital.